So you want to bet on the beautiful game?

 Disadvantages: While the reward of an accumulator is far greater, so is the chance of the bet losing.
 If, for instance, a bettor was extremely confident of Inter Milan winning an Italian Serie A match on a Saturday night – and was well-versed on the team but knew little else about the rest of that weekend’s fixtures – a single may be the best option.

 Ultimately, every outcome must come through for an accumulator to win.
-If seven out of 10 choices are successful, it would be the equivalent to zero choices winning.
+If seven out of 10 choices are successful, it would be the equivalent of zero choices winning.
 It is equally tempting to add rogue choices to an accumulator, as the bigger the outsider, the higher your overall odds will increase.

 But despite raising the odds, these selections may not actually increase your chances of winning the bet.
 For a comprehensive guide on how to bet on football accumulators, see our Best Accumulator Tips.